ganeshgv21/Redbus/README.md

          OR bustype LIKE '%Non A/C%'
          OR bustype LIKE '%Non AC%'
          OR bustype LIKE '%NON AC%')
-    """)  # This query helps to filter the data for route_name using the LIKE SQL query condition
+    """)  # This query helps to filter the data for route_name using the LIKE SQL query condition in the side bar

 where_clause = " OR ".join(bus_types_query)
 query = f"""